What’s Past is Prologue

 The mittens turn out to be part of an up-to-the-minute trend in that they have flaps that flip back so you can free your fingers.

-The second image is of my finished mittens.
+The first image is of my finished mittens.
 I wear them at my desk because my house is so dang cold.

 Make Do and Mend…